-Open to anyone working in the health community, this course comprises of nine modules taught via online learning and one day on-site training seminar held in Christchurch on 18 May 2020.
+Open to the anyone working in the health community, this course comprises on-line learning modules and one on-site training seminar held in Christchurch on 27 July 2021.

-The purpose of the course is to support health practitioners to feel informed and confident in the development of Hauora Māori competencies, specifically focusing on the Hui Process and Meihana Model.
+The objective of the course is to support health practitioners to feel informed and confident in the development of Hauora Māori competencies, with a special focus on the application of the Hui Process and Meihana Model.

 All learners will complete: